 Dropping and spinning sources

 A way to test the existence of quantum correlations on earth is to either let a source fall or spin it around really fast.
-Although this is definitely not the gentlest way to handle such delicate equipment, both zero gravity and many times the gravitational pull of earth can be achieved in this way.
+Although these are definitely not the gentlest ways to handle such delicate equipment, they are necessary to achieve zero gravity as well as many times the gravitational pull of earth.
 The Ursin group therefore designed an extremely robust source.
-First, we let it fall on a layer of mattresses from 12 meters height, where it felt no gravity; secondly, we put it in an industrial centrifuge where it rotated until it felt 30 g .
+First, we let it fall on a layer of mattresses from 12 meters height, where it felt no gravity during the fall; secondly, we put it in an industrial centrifuge where it rotated until it felt 30g .
 In both cases, entanglement could still be observed, thus setting an upper bound for for acceleration effects on entanglement.

 R. Ursin et al., “Space-QUEST: Experiments with entanglement in space”, Eur.
 Physics News, EDP Sciences, Vol. 40, p 26-29, 2009

 S. K. Joshi et al., “Space QUEST mission proposal: Experimentally testing decoherence due to gravity,” Eur.
 Physics J. Spec.
 Issue Quantum Technol., Mar.
 2017.